kayceesrk/ocaml15-eff/README.md

 # ocaml15-eff
-Examples of Algebraic Effects talk at OCaml'15 Workshop
+Examples for Algebraic Effects talk at OCaml'15 Workshop.